insanity54/grumpydale/README.md

 The website is compiled HTML files under `./dist`.
 The contents of `dist` are then uploaded (ex: ftp) and served by your web services provider (ex: Godaddy.)

-You can use FileZilla to upload the files, or a quick and easy method is to use `npm run deploy`. (lftp dependency)
+You can use FileZilla to upload the files, or a quick and easy method is to use `npm run deploy`. (sftp dependency)

 ### Favicon generation